41north/besu-plugin-starter/README.md

 ## 💡 Introduction

 Do you want to create a [Besu plugin](https://besu.hyperledger.org/en/stable/Concepts/Plugins/) super fast?
-This template will help get started!
+This template will help you get started!

 What is included: